Federation Rules – 2025

 ASA FEDERATION QUALIFIER PROCEDURES:

-- No qualifiers will be scheduled on the same date as any other club within a 100-mile radius of each other, including adjacent states.
+- No qualifiers will be scheduled on the same date as any other club within a 150-mile radius of each other, including adjacent states.

 - Clubs will list shooters in each class by their order of finish and will post a phone number for the contact person of the Club.
 The ASA Office will refer callers to the Point of Contact if competitors call the office for information.

 - Upon receipt of the paperwork the ASA Office will post a list of archers who have qualified for their respective ASA State Championship on the ASA Web Site. https://asaarchery.com/about-asa-federation/qualified-shooters-list.
-This is updated weekly.
+This is updated weekly and only the highest class the competitor has qualified in will be listed.

-- If, at the end of Qualifier tournament, there is only one competitor in a class follow these procedures:
+- If there is only one competitor in a class:

 - List the competitor in the appropriate class on the Individual Class Competition List